raspberrypilearning/charting-champions/en/step_3.md

 **Test:** Run your code and see what happens.

-You should get an error something like this:
+You should get an error like this:

 ```
 ValueError: invalid literal for int() with base 10: 'medals' on line 19 in main.py
 ```

 This message means Python can't convert 'medals' into a number with `int()`.
-This has happened because the first line of `data.csv` is different to all the others: instead of containing a team and the number of medals they have won, it contains the headings 'team' and 'medals'.
+This is because the first line of `data.csv` is different to all the others: instead of a team and the number of medals they have won, it is the headings 'team' and 'medals'.

 --- /task ---

+To fix the bug, you need to skip the first line of `data.csv`, which becomes the string at index `0` in `lines`.

 --- task ---

-To fix the bug, you need to skip the first line of `data.csv`, which becomes the item at index `0` in `lines`.
-Lists can be **sliced** to skip items at the start by using `my_list[index:]` where `index` is the index of the item you want to start from.
+Lists can be **sliced** to skip items at the start by using `my_list[start:]` where `start` is the index of the item you want to start from.
 Slice `lines` when you use in the `for` loop to skip the first line.

 --- code ---
 ---